-For the girls who attend one of DLA’s partner primary schools in Ghana’s Sagnarigu district, long walks to school are a norm.
+For the girls who attend one of Impact(Ed)'s partner primary schools in Ghana’s Sagnarigu district, long walks to school are a norm.
 With few transportation options available to the community, students are used to trekking long distances to buy school supplies and even essentials like drinking water and sanitary products – often during school hours.

-Across DLA’s school communities, participation in youth clubs has helped increase girls’ academic performance and life skills.
-DLA has helped develop over 1,190 girls’ clubs and associations at its partner schools.
+Across our school communities, participation in youth clubs has helped increase girls’ academic performance and life skills.
+Impact(Ed) has helped develop over 1,190 girls’ clubs and associations at its partner schools.
 So when its community trainings led to the formation of a new girls’ club at her school, Madam Zeye Fankor Adzo – the club’s Mentor and patron – decided to help her members solve one of the school’s most pressing problems.

 Members of the club pose outside their school

-Joined by the school’s head teacher, Madam Fusheini Elizabeth, she began using the toolkit to train the girls in the basics of running a business.
-Then, she helped them set up a micro business plan for selling affordable stationary products such as pens and pencils, as well as clean drinking water on the school premises, to help students avoid their long treks during and after school hours to buy these essentials.
+Joined by the school’s head teacher, Madam Fusheini Elizabeth, she began using the toolkit to train the girls in the basics of running a social enterprise.
+Then, she helped them set up a micro business plan for selling affordable stationary products such as pens and pencils, as well as clean drinking water on the school premises, to help students avoid long treks during and after school hours to buy these essentials.

 A resounding success

 The project was an immediate hit at the school.
 Since its launch, its initial capital has nearly tripled!
 Most importantly, the club members’ teachers report that it has led to an increase in their school attendance and learning outcomes.
-The girls’ self-esteem has also received a major boost: thanks to the income from project, they can now buy many of their school supplies on their own without relying on their parents.
+The girls’ self-esteem has also received a major boost: thanks to the project, they now buy many of their school supplies on their own without relying on their parents.
 They love coming to school and seeing the results of their project helping so many of their peers.